munnep/terraform-null-testcommand/README.md

 # Terraform Null Resource Example

-This directory contains a complete example of using Terraform null resources with testing.
+This directory contains a simple example of using Terraform null resources with testing.

 ## Overview

 This example demonstrates:
-- Basic null resource usage with local-exec provisioners
+- Basic null resource usage with local-exec provisioner
-- Null resource triggers and dependencies
-- File creation and cleanup using null resources
-- Comprehensive testing with Terraform's built-in test framework
+- Simple testing with Terraform's built-in test framework
+- Using variables with null resources

 ## Files

-- `main.tf` - Main Terraform configuration with null resources
+- `main.tf` - Main Terraform configuration with a single null resource
 - `variables.tf` - Input variables
 - `outputs.tf` - Output values
 - `main.tftest.hcl` - Terraform test file
 - `README.md` - This documentation

-## Null Resources Included
+## Null Resource

-### 1. `null_resource.example`
+### `null_resource.example`
-A basic null resource that:
+A simple null resource that:
-- Uses timestamp trigger to run on every apply
+- Takes a message variable as input
-- Executes a local command during creation
+- Executes a local command to echo the message
-- Executes a cleanup command during destruction

-### 2. `null_resource.file_creator`
-A file management null resource that:
-- Creates a file with custom content
-- Triggers when file content changes
-- Removes the file during destruction

-### 3. `null_resource.dependency_example`
-Demonstrates resource dependencies:
-- Depends on the example null resource
-- Shows how to chain null resources

 ## Usage